-The same reasoning about adequate and full consideration led the court to find that the "at a price less than the fair market value" requirement of section 2703(a)(1) was met.
-In addition, the policyowning trust's right to veto any termination of the split-dollar agreement was a "restriction on the right to sell or use such property" that therefore met the requirement of section 2703(a)(2).
-The court did not consider the exception for a "bona fide business arrangement" under section 2703(b) because the executor and the IRS had not addressed it, although that analysis might have been similar to the court's analysis of the "bona fide sale" exception in sections 2036(a)(2) and 2038(a)(1).
+The same reasoning about adequate and full consideration led Judge Thornton to find that the "at a price less than the fair market value" requirement of section 2703(a)(1) was met.
+In addition, the policy-owning trust's right to veto any termination of the split-dollar agreement was a "restriction on the right to sell or use such property" that therefore met the requirement of section 2703(a)(2).
+He did not consider the exception for a "bona fide business arrangement" under section 2703(b) because the executor and the IRS had not addressed it, although that analysis might have been similar to his analysis of the "bona fide sale" exception in sections 2036(a)(2) and 2038(a)(1).

-In a stipulated Decision of December 12, 2018, the court approved a settlement of the case by the parties.
+(3) Settlement.
+In a stipulated Decision of December 12, 2018, Judge Thornton approved a settlement of the case by the parties.
 The Decision states the net outcome of the settlement of all issues, not just the split-dollar issues on which the executor had moved for summary judgment.
 The executor reportedly accepted the IRS value of \$9,611,624, as well as a 20 percent accuracy-related penalty, and that is consistent with the stipulated Decision.
-And it is not a surprise, in view of skepticism about the transaction that is evident in the court's opinion.
+And it is not a surprise, in view of skepticism about the transaction that is evident in Judge Thornton's opinion.